AlgebraLoveme/AlgebraLoveme.github.io/_posts/2019-11-21-Hardness_of_a_variant_of_Shortest_Path.md

 Let $G=(V,E)$ be a directed graph with designated vertices $s$ and $t$.
 Every edge $e$ has an integer weight $w(e)$, which may be positive, zero, or negative.
 For a simple $s\text{-}t$ path $P$, define its cost as $c(P)=\left\lvert\sum_{e\in P}w(e)\right\rvert$.
 The goal is to find a path of minimum cost.

 Using integers is deliberate.
-Complexity theory requires inputs with finite encodings; integer weights written in binary supply one.
-Rational weights can be handled by clearing denominators, whereas arbitrary real numbers require a separate computational model.
+Standard complexity analysis assumes that an algorithm receives a finite sequence of bits.
+Binary notation gives every integer a finite representation, and the number of bits becomes part of the input size.
+Rational weights can be converted to integers by multiplying every weight by a common denominator.
+This scales every path total by the same positive factor, so the optimal path does not change.
+Arbitrary real numbers, however, may not have finite representations and require a different computational model.

 It is helpful to state the associated decision problem: